AviatrixSystems/avxlabs-docs/flightschool_aws/docs/lab5.md

 ## Lab 5 Summary

 * You deployed an Aviatrix Transit and Spoke using Terraform
-* You added the new Transit to the Global Multicloud Transit Network with a few lines of code
+* You added the new Transit to the Global Transit Network with a few lines of code
 * Infrastructure as Code and Terraform are a perfect complement to the Aviatrix solution
 * In minutes, you can create the network, security and connectivity needed